Addi Somekh

 Addi Somekh (born August 1, 1972) is a self-taught balloon artist who has been twisting balloons since 1991.
-Best known for his balloon hats, Somekh’s other signature pieces include the balloon flower, balloon ring, and large-scale balloon sculptures.
+Best known for his balloon hats, Somekh's other signature pieces include the balloon flower, balloon ring, and large-scale balloon sculptures.
 In addition to his balloon twisting, Somekh is an author, university philosophy instructor, and musician.
-With photographer Charles (Charlie) Eckert, Somekh traveled around the world creating balloon hats for people of various backgrounds, cultures, and beliefs in an effort to demonstrate the universal power of joy and laughter.
+With photographer Charles (Charlie) Eckert, Somekh traveled around the world creating balloon hats for people of various backgrounds, cultures, and beliefs in an effort to demonstrate the power of joy and laughter.
 These journeys have been photo-documented in calendars, books, and films.

 Background

 Somekh was born in Hollywood, California, in 1972.
-He is the son of Silicon Valley semiconductor industry executive Sass Somekh.
-As an undergraduate, Somekh attended UC Santa Cruz, where he met painter Mary Holmes, who became a mentor for the young balloon artist.
+As an undergraduate, Somekh attended UC Santa Cruz, where he met painter Mary Holmes, who became his mentor.
 Somekh later published a book about Mary Holmes’ artworks with photographs by Charlie Eckert and interviews with the artist.

-In the early 1990s, Somekh’s balloon twisting began as a means to “pay his car insurance” and make extra money when he was 19-years-old.
+In the early 1990s, Somekh's balloon twisting began as a means to “pay his car insurance” and make extra money when he was 19-years-old.
 While attending graduate school at the New School for Social Research, where he majored in human resource management, he continued developing his talents and made a living twisting balloons at bar mitzvahs, elementary schools, and corporate parties.
-Somekh said he enjoyed balloon twisting as a profession because he didn’t have a boss and could make cash improvising balloon hats and keeping the job interesting without having someone looking over his shoulder.
+Somekh said he enjoyed balloon twisting as a profession because he didn't have a boss and could make cash improvising balloon hats and keeping the job interesting without having someone looking over his shoulder.

-Balloon Hats & Improvisation
+Balloon hats and improvisation

 Somekh's style of balloon hat making is in large part based on improvisation.
-One of the most important elements of his balloon hat improvisation is getting an intuitive read of a person’s aura; he then measures the head as a foundation and builds from there.
-Somekh states that he sees colors and shapes coming out of people's heads, and he recreates these patterns and plays upon them with the balloons.
+He says that he reads a person's aura; he then measures the head as a foundation and builds from there.
+Somekh claims to colors and shapes coming out of people's heads, and says he recreates these patterns and plays upon them with the balloons.
 In a 2018 TEDxPaloAlto talk titled "Balloon Art and the Mysterious Nature of Joy," Somekh claimed that balloon hat improvisation leads to joy, which he describes as an instinctive and therapeutic reaction.
 Somekh credits the NYC jazz quartet Sex Mob and the photographer James Nacthwey as his improvisational inspirations.